gridstack/gridstack.js/README.md

 }
 ```

-Or you can include `gridstack-extra.css`.
+Or you can include `gridstack-extra.css` which include [1-12] column sizes.
 See below for more details.

 ## Extra CSS

-There are few extra CSS batteries in `gridstack-extra.css` (`gridstack-extra.min.css`).
+There are few extra CSS batteries in `gridstack-extra.css` (`gridstack-extra.min.css`) that defines CSS for grids with [1-12] columns.
+Anything more and you'll need to generate the above SASS/CSS yourself.

 ### Different grid widths